johncoffee/truffle-baby-steps/README.md

 Start a local blockchain using Ganache `npm run ganache`

-When you have added new/changed tests:
+The general way to develop and continously run the tests goes like this:
-  0. Try entering `ethereum/` and run `npx truffle` to see Truffles help menu appear
+  1. Try entering `ethereum/` and run `npx truffle` to see Truffles help menu appear, it should work
-  0. Write a new smart contract, place it in `ethereum/contracts`.
-Add a migration script in `migrations/` if the contract has constructor arguments
+  2. Place a new smart contract in `contracts/` eg. `HelloWorld.sol`
-  1. Run `npx truffle compile` to compile the solidity (in the `ethereum/` folder)
+  3. Run `npx truffle compile` to compile the solidity (in the `ethereum/` folder), fingers crossed it compiles!!?
-  2. Only when the solidity compiles, you can then build TypeScript interfaces for the contracts to be used in unit tests: `npm run type-contracts`
+  4. When the solidity compiles, you can then build TypeScript interfaces: `npm run type-contracts`
-  3. Write unit tests in TypeScript, have your favorite editor compile it, or run `npm run compile-tests` manually
+  5. Write unit tests in TypeScript, have your favorite editor compile it, or run `npm run compile-tests` manually
-  4. Run `npx truffle test` to run Truffle unit tests (in the `ethereum` folder)
+  6. Run `npx truffle test` to run Truffle unit tests (in the `ethereum` folder)

 ## Installing